-Deleted further to remarks by CZ, DE, GR and RO.
+Deleted further to remarks by DE, GR and RO.

-DE and CZ asked for the deletion of paragraph 6.
+DE asked for the deletion of paragraph 6.
 DK thought it was unclear at which exact moment third countries should be consulted.
+FR asked for a cessation of transfers for important reasons of public interest even in the cases where an adequacy decision pursuant to paragraph 5 has been taken.